-IsoEnergy Ltd. (TSXV:ISO) is a mineral exploration company and subsidiary of NexGen Energy Ltd. (TSX:NXE).
-The company has built a portfolio of early-stage mineral exploration properties in the prolific eastern Athabasca Basin of Saskatchewan, and has recently announced the intersection of high grade uranium at the newly discovered Hurricane zone.
+IsoEnergy Ltd. (TSXV:ISO,OTCQX:ISENF) is a mineral exploration company and subsidiary of NexGen Energy Ltd. (TSX:NXE).
+The company has built a portfolio of early-stage mineral exploration properties in the prolific eastern Athabasca Basin of Saskatchewan, the home of the world’s highest-grade uranium deposits and mines.

-IsoEnergy has a total of 14 properties in their growing portfolio.
-Of these, five were spun out from NexGen, three were acquired by IsoEnergy and a further six were incorporated into the portfolio through a highly competitive staking process.
-Twenty-six of IsoEnergy’s properties are located in the Athabasca Basin, and the company is primarily focused on developing its Larocque East, Geiger, Radio and Thorburn Lake properties.
+IsoEnergy has a total of 27 properties in its growing portfolio.
+Of these, five were spun out from NexGen, three were acquired by IsoEnergy, and a further nineteen were incorporated into the portfolio through a highly competitive staking process.
+Twenty-six of IsoEnergy’s properties are located in the Athabasca Basin, where the company is primarily focused on exploring its Larocque East, Geiger, Radio, and Thorburn Lake properties.
 These properties host over 15 historic drill holes that have intersected uranium mineralization and have never been followed-up on.
 Drill testing around these holes is a major priority for the company.

 The Geiger property covers 12,593 hectares of the Athabasca Basin after IsoEnergy expanded the property in late 2017 and early 2018.
-During a drilling program conducted in January 2018, a 15 meter interval with an average grade of 0.03 percent U3O8, 2,600 ppm copper, 998 ppm nickel, 943 ppm zinc and 2.4 g/t silver was discovered.
+During a drilling program conducted in January 2018, a 15-meter interval with an average grade of 0.03 percent uranium, 2,600 ppm copper, 998 ppm nickel, 943 ppm zinc and 2.4 g/t silver was discovered.

-The Thorburn Lake project is located 7 kilometers east of and on trend with Cameco Corporation’s (TSX:CCO) Cigar Lake mine.
-The Cigar Lake mine has a reported mineral reserve of 221.6 million pounds grading 16.7 percent U3O8.
+The Thorburn Lake project is located seven kilometers east of Cameco Corporation’s (TSX:CCO) Cigar Lake mine and on-trend.
+The Cigar Lake mine has a reported mineral reserve of 221.6 million pounds grading 16.7 percent uranium.
 IsoEnergy is continuing its exploration of the property and considers it to be highly prospective for uranium deposits.
 Finally, IsoEnergy’s wholly-owned Radio property is directly adjacent to and on strike with the Roughrider uranium deposit which was acquired by Rio Tinto (LSE:RIO;ASX:RIO;NYSE:RIO) in February 2012.
 The property also hosts a large magnetic low corridor that may host extensions of the structures found at the Roughrider deposit.

-NexGen is a major shareholder with 58.93 percent of IsoEnergy’s shares and has representatives on IsoEnergy’s board of directors.
-The team at NexGen was responsible for discovering and developing the Arrow deposit, which has an indicated resource of 179.5 million pounds of U3O8 contained within 1.18 million tonnes grading 6.88 percent U3O8 and an inferred resource of 122.1 million pounds of U3O8 contained within 4.25 million tonnes grading 1.30 percent U3O8.
+NexGen is a major shareholder with 53.4 percent of IsoEnergy’s shares and has representatives on IsoEnergy’s board of directors.
+The team at NexGen was responsible for discovering and developing the Arrow deposit, which has an indicated resource of 179.5 million pounds of uranium contained within 1.18 million tonnes grading 6.88 percent uranium and an inferred resource of 122.1 million pounds of uranium contained within 4.25 million tonnes grading 1.30 percent uranium.

 - Focused on finding and developing high-grade uranium projects in the vicinity of the Athabasca Basin’s major high-grade uranium deposits.

-- 3,200-hectare Larocque East project hosts approximately 22 kilometers of graphitic conductors.
+- 15,878-hectare Larocque East project hosts approximately 37 kilometers of graphitic conductors.